awsdocs/amazon-ec2-user-guide/doc_source/add-instance-store-volumes.md

 + `--block-device-mappings` with [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) \(AWS CLI\)
 + `-BlockDeviceMapping` with [New\-EC2Instance](https://docs.aws.amazon.com/powershell/latest/reference/items/New-EC2Instance.html) \(AWS Tools for Windows PowerShell\)

-## Making Instance Store Volumes Available on Your Instance<a name="making-instance-stores-available-on-your-instances"></a>
+## Making instance store volumes available on your instance<a name="making-instance-stores-available-on-your-instances"></a>

 After you launch an instance, the instance store volumes are available to the instance, but you can't access them until they are mounted\.
 For Linux instances, the instance type determines which instance store volumes are mounted for you and which are available for you to mount yourself\.
 For Windows instances, the EC2Config service mounts the instance store volumes for an instance\.
 The block device driver for the instance assigns the actual volume name when mounting the volume, and the name assigned can be different than the name that Amazon EC2 recommends\.

 Many instance store volumes are pre\-formatted with the ext3 file system\.
 SSD\-based instance store volumes that support TRIM instruction are not pre\-formatted with any file system\.
 However, you can format volumes with the file system of your choice after you launch your instance\.
-For more information, see [Instance Store Volume TRIM Support](ssd-instance-store.md#InstanceStoreTrimSupport)\.
+For more information, see [Instance store volume TRIM support](ssd-instance-store.md#InstanceStoreTrimSupport)\.
 For Windows instances, the EC2Config service reformats the instance store volumes with the NTFS file system\.

 You can confirm that the instance store devices are available from within the instance itself using instance metadata\.
 For more information, see [Viewing the instance block device mapping for instance store volumes](block-device-mapping-concepts.md#bdm-instance-metadata)\.